By The PerfectPrice Team

 A key aspect of revenue per available night is getting bookings that are longer at peak times.
 If you let that Festival Saturday get booked as a 1-night stay, you might have missed out on Thursday, Friday, and Sunday nights around it—or even the entire week.
 For drive-to vacation markets, this can be crucial to overall returns.

-If you are competing with hotels in a more business-oriented market, you’ll probably want to keep your minimum stay short—1 or 2 nights.
+If you compete with hotels in a more business-oriented market, you’ll probably want to keep your minimum stay short—1 or 2 nights.
 (Many vacation rental operators avoid 1-night bookings because of the risk of parties, so 2 is a safe starting point.)

 Peak times like holidays and major events may warrant a much longer minimum stay.
-You can always lower it later, but if you take that 2-night booking on New Year’s Eve in July, you might have missed out on a 1-week booking during the five remaining months.
+You can always lower it later, but taking that 2-night booking on New Year’s Eve in July might have missed a 1-week booking during the five remaining months.
 Or a 2-week booking—you’ll never know.
 What’s worse, Airbnb penalizes low availability.
 A few 2-night bookings can lower your search ranking dramatically.

 Larger homes can usually require a longer stay.
-Travelers are used to paying a substantial cleaning fee for a large property and usually are traveling with a large group for a specific event (spring training, bachelor/bachelorette, family reunion, etc.) and those logistics mean longer is preferable for everyone.
+Travelers are used to paying a substantial cleaning fee for a large property.
+Usually, they are traveling with a large group for a specific event (spring training, bachelor/bachelorette, family reunion, etc.), and those logistics mean longer is preferable for everyone.

 As the time approaches, you may want to lower your minimum stay requirements.
 How far out you do this depends: those “sleeps 20” properties aren’t going to be booked last minute!
 (If someone tries to, watch out for parties!).
 But a studio might be booked the night before—or even the same day!